 Lastly, in the wake of COVID-19, it is important to ensure customer safety and hygiene.
-And with QR Codes, you can make contactless verification of customer’s details feasible.
+And with QR Codes, you can make the customers’ contactless verification feasible.
 That is, you simply need to scan the QR Code using a dedicated app with no physical contact with the ration card.

 Here is an example.

 Delhi government, India has started a QR Code-based ration distribution and management system.
-The families without ration cards can register themselves online with names and Aadhar card numbers of all members.
-Upon registration, an e-coupon will then be sent on the registered mobile number.
+The families without ration cards can register themselves online.
+They can do it with the names and Aadhar card numbers of all members.
+Upon registration, an e-coupon will then be sent to the registered mobile number.

 This e-coupon will have the address from where families can collect rations.
 This will also have a QR Code.

 The customers need to bring this e-coupon to collect ration.
-Upon scanning with a dedicated application, the authorities will be able to verify the customers contact details.
+Upon scanning, the authorities will be able to verify the customers’ contact details.
 Besides, this will also ensure contactless verification.

 Here is another example.
 Dior, a global luxury goods company, is also using QR Codes.
-The company is rationing their limited stock by allowing people to purchase only once via QR Code.
+The company is rationing its limited stock by allowing people to purchase only once via QR Code.

-Hence, with QR Codes, you can make the ration distribution and management system fairer and better.
+Hence, you can make the ration distribution and management system fairer and better.

 Now, let’s move on to see how to create QR Codes.